team-capex/big-map-archive-api-client/README.md

   Archive and save them to a file.

 Options:
-  --config-file FILE  Relative path to the file specifying the domain name and
+  --config-file FILE  Path to the YAML file that specifies the domain name and
+                      a personal access token for the targeted BIG-MAP Archive.
+See bma_config.yaml in the GitHub repository.
+                      [required]
-                      a personal access token for the targeted BIG-MAP Archive.  [default: bma_config.yaml] --all-versions      Get all published versions for each entry.
-By default, only the latest published version for each entry is retrieved.
+  --all-versions      Get all published versions for each entry.
+By default,
+                      only the latest published version for each entry is retrieved.
-  --output-file FILE  Relative path to the file where the obtained record's
+  --output-file FILE  Path to the JSON file where the obtained record's
-                      metadata will be exported to.  [default:
-                      data/output/metadata.json]
-  --help              Show this message and exit.
+                      metadata will be exported to.  [required] --help              Show this message and exit.
 ```